 Stream mouths on Lake Rotorua go ballistic with fish seeking cooler water as the lake warms, making for some awesome fishing.
 It is not uncommon to catch and release fish till you are tired in a morning then do it all over again in the evening.
 These fish average 1.5kg (3.5lb) with surprises up to 5kg plus.
 These fish are mostly Rainbows with the bigger ones being Browns.

 March & April, dry fly action begins to slow down especially towards April but hatches are still about.
 You will get some great nymph fishing, fish are in peak condition and ready for spawning, making for some of the biggest fish of the season to be caught.

 May to September Autumn and winter fishing at its best, Migratory runs start on all tributaries and to the hatchery liberation beaches on the lakes.
 There are some very big trout to be caught but you should expect cooler temperatures but generally very pleasant days (10 - 15c).
 Expect to see plenty of anglers as temperatures don't deter those chasing trophy fish in full spawning colours.
 Night fishing on the Rotorua lakes can provide some exceptional entertainment.

 Cruise and Fish Rotorua offers boat cruises, charters and fly fishing from Rotorua.
-Cruise and or fish lake Tarawera, fly fish the central North Islands rivers and streams for rainbow & brown trout.
-For a great time to remember while in Rotorua
+Cruise and or fish lake Tarawera, fly fish the central North Islands rivers and streams for rainbow & brown trout, drive in or helicopter.

 Haben Sie eine tolle Story?
 Eigenen Artikel hinzufügen